 - Conflicted, challenged, or changing belief systems – sometimes called deconstruction

-- LGBTQ+ folks navigating intersections of gender, sexuality, spirituality, & wellbeing
+- LGBTQ+ folks navigating intersections of gender, sexuality, spirituality, religion, & wellbeing

 - Stressful or traumatic experiences, such as abuse, discrimination, or rejection, that have occurred in spiritual/religious contexts – sometimes called religious trauma

 What can you expect in therapy?
 In short, you can expect a space to safely explore your thoughts and feelings.
-Therapy sessions typically last 50-55 minutes.
-The first 1-3 sessions are typically focused on meeting each other, gathering information about a variety of aspects of your life, clarifying what goals you would like to work on, and identifying if we’re a good fit to continue working together.
+Therapy sessions typically last around 50 minutes.
+The first 1-3 sessions are typically focused on meeting one another, gathering information about a variety of aspects of your life, clarifying what goals you would like to work on, and identifying if we’re a good fit to work on addressing those goals together.
 Therapy sessions typically occur on a weekly basis, with the possibility of discussing a transition to bi-weekly if/when we feel that’s appropriate.
 If we decide to work together, we’ll continue to meet as long as you need, checking in periodically about how things are going.
 Some people do well with 3-5 months of solution-focused therapy to address a specific challenge, while others benefit from ongoing support for a year or more.

 Depending on your personality, interests, and needs, therapy sessions could involve…